ASNA Visual RPG Classic FAQ

 (Translation: Component Source will gladly sell you deprecated copies of the Sheridan controls—but don’t call for support!).

-It’s not the persistence of AVR Classic 5.0, specifically, that we’re worried about.
+It’s not the persistence of AVR Classic 5.x, specifically, that we’re worried about.
 It’s the inevitable timing out of the COM model that worries us.
 We’ve already noted the effective collapse of the ActiveX vendor marketplace.
-We know that Microsoft has built into Windows 7 and Windows 8 a workable persistence model for COM applications.
+We know that Microsoft has built into Windows 7/8/10 a workable persistence model for COM applications.
 However, we don’t know how many more releases of Windows will continue that COM persistence model.
 There may come a time when Windows simply isn’t able to support the COM model—and we think strategically we should all be planning on that day.
 We once had a customer say to us, “I’ll worry about the demise of the COM model when MS Office stops relying on COM.”
 That’s a good observation—we might well be able to read into the future by watching Office closely.
 After all, who has more legacy COM than Microsoft?
 With the advent of Office 365, we think the tea leaves are there to read!